-Alma is a blue-collar town, with 37.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Alma is a city of professionals, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Alma who work in teaching (10.34%), management occupations (9.35%), and sales jobs (9.10%).
+Because occupations involving physical labor dominate the local economy, Alma is generally considered to be a blue-collar town.
+37.06% of the Alma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Alma is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Alma who work in sales jobs (11.73%), management occupations (8.00%), and office and administrative support (6.36%).

-The per capita income in Alma in 2010 was $17,230, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $68,920 for a family of four.
-However, Alma contains both very wealthy and poor people as well.
-Alma also has one of the higher rates of people living in poverty in the nation, with 32.70% of its population below the federal poverty line.
+The per capita income in Alma in 2018 was $17,248, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $68,992 for a family of four.
+Alma also has one of the higher rates of people living in poverty in the nation, with 30.21% of its population below the federal poverty line.

 Alma is an extremely ethnically-diverse city.
 The people who call Alma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alma residents report their race to be White, followed by Black or African-American.
-Alma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.27% of the city’s residents.
-Important ancestries of people in Alma include Irish, German, Jamaican, and French .
+Important ancestries of people in Alma include Irish, German, English, British, and Moroccan.

 The most common language spoken in Alma is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Polish.